shaldengeki/seinmastudios.com/content/posts/2024-predictions.md

   - Goes to trial before the general election in any of his current cases: 10%
   - Wins the Republican primary: 90%
   - Wins the general election: 40%
-  - Takes office by the end of the year: 50%
+  - Is president-elect or otherwise in power: 50%

 # Rest of world